The Homeownership Dream is Alive

 1. Limited options for those who wish to refinance

 Refinancing can make things better for you if you get an option that offers lower interest rates or reduced monthly payments.
-However, you won’t be able to refinance for a year after the forbearance.
+However, you may not be able to refinance for some time after the forbearance.
+(Check with your mortgage company.)
 This can make things worse if you are still struggling to make ends meet.

 2. Higher payments after the forbearance period

 To catch up with what you missed during the forbearance you may have to increase the monthly mortgage payments or extend the mortgage period.
 Some lenders may even require to be paid the deferred amount in a lump sum.